SelfAPR: Self-supervised Program Repair with Test Execution Diagnostics: Experimental Methodology

-\autoref{tab:dataset} shows the details of our training and testing sets.
-The first column gives the name of the open-source project, the second to the ninth columns show the information of the training data including the number of perturbed samples is generated.
-The last two columns give the information about the testing set, including starting date of the bugs and the number of bugs.
-For example, the first row shows that for the Chart project, we use the source code in commit 68e4916 from 2007-07-06 for generated perturbed training samples, which is composed of \numprint{78566} lines of source code over \numprint{2444} test cases.
-From this data, \approach's perturbation model generates \numprint{65414} training samples, where \numprint{32543} are training samples trigger compiler errors (CE) and \numprint{32871} are training samples trigger functional errors (FE).
+\emph{Training sample generation.} \autoref{tab:dataset} shows the details of our training and testing sets.
+The first column gives the name of the open-source project, and the second to the eighth columns give the details of the training data including the number of perturbation-based samples generated.
+The last two columns give information about the testing set, including starting date of the bugs and the number of bugs.
+For example, the first row shows that for the Closure project, we use the source code in commit \texttt{6d374c3} from \texttt{2010-01-08} for generating perturbation-based training samples, which is composed of \numprint{60875} lines of source code over \numprint{5280} test cases.
+From this data, \approach's perturbation model generates \numprint{234244} training samples, where \numprint{142420} are training samples trigger compiler errors (CE) and \numprint{91824} are training samples trigger functional errors (FE).
+We note that the number of training samples samples has a positive correlation with both number of source code (LOC) and test functions.
+This is explainable, because the source code provides the statements being perturbed and test functions specifies functional bugs.

-As summarized in the last row, we obtain \numprint{253411} training samples, including \numprint{135463} compiler error training samples, \numprint{117948} functional error training samples.
-All those training samples are obtained by perturbing 17 open-source projects with \numprint{325194} lines of source code and specified with \numprint{25812} test cases in total.
-The training sample takes 1472 hours to be perturbed and generated.
-The majority of time was spent in extracting execution diagnostics.
-The testing set is composed of all Defects4J V2 minus the bugs used for training.
-This gives 818 (835 -17) testing samples.
+As summarized in the last row, we obtain \numprint{1039873} training samples, including \numprint{631015} compiler error training samples, \numprint{408858} functional error training samples.
+All those training samples are obtained by perturbing 17 open-source projects with \numprint{327194} lines of source code and specified with \numprint{25812} test cases in total.
+Notably, the testing set is composed of all bugs from Defects4J version 2.0 minus the bugs used for training.
+This gives 818 (835 - 17) testing samples.

+\emph{Perturbation analysis.} \autoref{fig:rule-distribution} shows the distribution of the perturbation-based samples generated with \approach's perturbation rules.
+From this figure, we make the following observations: 1) All perturbation rules contribute to generating training samples and result in a diversity of training samples.
+2) Not all the rules equally generate samples.
+This is explained by the characteristics of the code under the perturbation.
+For example, the variable perturbation $Rule_{11}$ leads to the most training samples while the perturbation $Rule_{12}$ yields the least (wrap the target statements with a block).